banditml/js-snippets/README.md

-# Sample e-commerce site for testing Bandit ML
+# Repo of JS snippets + sample e-commerce site for testing snippets

 Installation:
 Create a virtualenv and install requirements